Canvas Logo

-The FBMH eLearning Team has developed a training plan tailored to your role and current Blackboard use.
-Learning pathways are designed for Unit Coordinators, Teaching Staff, and PS Staff, offering scheduled training and “just-in-time” support to meet your needs.
-This page contains the details of the training and any available booking forms.
+The FBMH eLearning Team continues to support staff with a range of training options tailored to your role and current use of Blackboard and Canvas.
+Learning pathways are available for Unit Coordinators, Teaching Staff, and PS Staff, offering flexible, self-led options alongside scheduled support.

 Quick booking links